MicrosoftDocs/power-pages-docs/power-pages-docs/admin/copilot-governance.md

 ### Intelligent forms

-Simplifies form filling experience for end users by extracting relevant information from attachments and auto-filling fields.
+Simplifies form filling experience for end users by extracting relevant information from attachments and autofilling fields.
 Also, allows end users to rewrite their multi-line text inputs using AI draft assistance.
 Learn More ()

 ### List summary